 - Water your garden only at sunrise or in the late evening.
 This prevents the water from evaporating too quickly and damaging the plants.

-- Skip washing your car during dry spells.
-Does your car really need a wash?
-Use a bucket and sponge.
+- Wash your car with a bucket and sponge.
 Four 10-liter buckets are usually enough.
 If you wash your car with a garden hose, you will soon need about 150 liters.

 - Inflatable pool?
 Reuse the water in your garden.
 Just make sure the water is free from harmful chemicals before watering your plants.